-Your elder care attorney will prepare all the needed spousal refusal documents (the notice of spousal refusal and assignment of support rights).
+Your elder law attorney will prepare all the needed spousal refusal documents (the notice of spousal refusal and assignment of support rights).

 Spousal Refusal | Just Say No Medicaid Drawbacks

 There is an income-allowance drawback involved with just say no / spousal refusal Medicaid planning.
-Essentially, Medicaid says you “can’t have your cake and eat it too” if utilizing Just Say No / Spousal Refusal: Generally, to avoid impoverishing the community spouse (who is not applying for Medicaid), the community spouse may be entitled to a portion, or all, of the Medicaid Spouse’s income.
-This is income diversion is referred to as the Minimum Monthly Maintenance Needs Allowance (MMMNA).
+Essentially, Medicaid says you “can't have your cake and eat it too” if utilizing Just Say No / Spousal Refusal.
+Generally, to avoid impoverishing the community spouse (who is not applying for Medicaid), the community spouse may be entitled to a portion, or all, of the Medicaid spouse's income.
+This income diversion is called the Minimum Monthly Maintenance Needs Allowance (MMMNA).

 However, DCF takes the position that if the healthy community spouse is unwilling to “support” the spouse receiving Medicaid by deploying the “Spousal Refusal” strategy, then the community spouse will not be able to access the MMMNA income supplement from the Medicaid spouse that they would otherwise be entitled to receive.

-Essentially – if Spouse X refuses to share assets with Spouse Y, Spouse X then will have to do without any additional income from Spouse Y as well.
+If Spouse X refuses to share assets with Spouse Y, Spouse X will have to do without any additional income from Spouse Y.

-Your Elder Law Attorney will be able to lay out the pros and cons of Spousal Refusal compared to other Medicaid Planning techniques.
+Our attorneys will be able to lay out the pros and cons of spousal refusal compared to other Medicaid planning techniques.

 Divorce Alternative to Spousal Refusal for Medicaid in Florida

-Since we cannot guarantee that a future Medicaid agency wont file suit against the spouse who refuses to support the one requiring Medicaid (although we still maintain the risk is small) and some community spouses cannot do without the Medicaid applicant's income, there is another alternative: divorce.
+Since we cannot guarantee that a future Medicaid agency won't file suit against the spouse who refuses to support the one requiring Medicaid (although the risk is small) and some community spouses cannot do without the Medicaid applicant's income, there is another alternative: divorce.

-Many of my clients have have been married for many years and the idea of a divorce is abhorrent.
-However, divorce in a Medicaid context, is only strategic.
-The divorce would only be through the state (not the church, not the synagogue or any other spiritual way).
+Many of my clients have been married for years, and the idea of a divorce is abhorrent.
+However, divorce in a Medicaid context is only strategic, happening only at the state level.

-Another positive aspect to an amicable divorce in a Florida medicaid planning context is that it would allow the former spouses to live with each other if only one needs Medicaid (if that Medicaid applicant is able to live at home).
+Another positive aspect of an amicable divorce in a Florida Medicaid planning context is that it would allow the former spouses to live with each other if only one needs Medicaid (if the applicant spouse can live at home).

-To discuss whether Spousal Refusal in Medicaid context is right for you, and to discuss other medicaid planning options, please schedule a consultation today.
+To discuss whether spousal refusal in the Medicaid context is right for you and to discuss other Medicaid planning options, schedule a consultation with our legal team today.